rohansharma2023/523-Admin-System/README.md

 $ cd server\
 $ node index.js\
 \
-Change directory to go to the admin folder to run the admin page\
+Open up a new terminal and go to the admin folder to run the admin page\
-$ cd .. (to go back a folder)\
 Make sure you are in the parent folder when you go to the admin folder\
 Open terminal to do npm start\
 $ cd admin\
 $ npm start\
 \
-Then do the same for client folder\
-$ cd ..\
+Then open up a new terminal and go to the client folder to run the client page\
 $ cd client\
 $ npm start\
 Make sure to keep the server running when you run the frontend websites\